 written by Anisa A. Claire

 Self-publishing is a massive undertaking.
 You are not only responsible for writing your story, but for everything else from laying out the PDF to finding an audience.
 It’s not impossible, though, and one thing to consider is what you’re selling.
-Of course, the obvious answer is… your book.
+Of course, the obvious answer is… your novel.
 The other major part of this equation is you.
 You will be selling yourself, as well.
 Here’s why it’s important…

 Have you ever gone on a page and noticed a bazillion sales posts?
 And then promptly left that page, never to return again?
 We all have.
 There is nothing worse than relentless, personality-less ‘BUY MY STUFF’ posts.
 It’s not unlike going to a garage sale where the person hosting it follows you around with a bag, asking you why you’re not taking this or that.
 This tactic is too pushy and rarely works.
 The same goes for the online world.